samuelbalogh/aws-cert-dva-c01/README.md

 ## AWS Step Functions

+AWS Step Functions is a web service that enables you to coordinate the components of distributed applications and microservices using visual workflows.
+You build applications from individual components that each perform a discrete function, or task, allowing you to scale and change applications quickly.

+### Large payloads

 Executions that pass large payloads of data between states can be terminated.
 If the data you are passing between states might grow to over 32 KB, use Amazon Simple Storage Service (Amazon S3) to store the data, and pass the Amazon Resource Name (ARN) instead of the raw data.
 Alternatively, adjust your implementation so that you pass smaller payloads in your executions.

 ## AWS Secrets Manager

 AWS Secrets Manager helps you protect secrets needed to access your applications, services, and IT resources.
 The service enables you to easily rotate, manage, and retrieve database credentials, API keys, and other secrets throughout their lifecycle.
 Users and applications retrieve secrets with a call to Secrets Manager APIs, eliminating the need to hardcode sensitive information in plain text.
 Secrets Manager offers secret rotation with built-in integration for Amazon RDS, Amazon Redshift, and Amazon DocumentDB

+### Secret rotation

+You can configure AWS Secrets Manager to automatically rotate the secret for a secured service or database.
+Secrets Manager already natively knows how to rotate secrets for supported Amazon RDS databases.

 ## AWS Data Pipeline